-The April 2026 FIFA World Ranking sees France claim the #1 spot with 1,877 points, narrowly ahead of Spain and Argentina.
-This is the last major ranking update before the 2026 FIFA World Cup kicks off in the United States, Canada, and Mexico — making it the definitive reference for team strength heading into the tournament.
+The FIFA World Ranking published on June 11, 2026 sees Argentina claim the #1 spot with 1,877 points, ahead of Spain and France.
+Released as the 2026 FIFA World Cup begins in the United States, Canada, and Mexico, this latest official ranking is the simulator's current reference for team strength.

 FIFA ranking points matter for the World Cup in two ways.
 First, they determined the seedings for the group stage draw, shaping which teams end up in the same group.
 Second, they directly feed into our Monte Carlo simulator: the higher a team's points, the greater its estimated probability of winning each match.
 A team ranked #1 with 1,877 pts has a measurably higher chance against a #50-ranked side than a #10-ranked team would.